Hierarchical Kendall copulas: Properties and inference: Hierarchical Kendall copulas

-In contrast to hierarchical Archimedean copulas multivariate margins of hierarchical Kendall copulas are however not directly available (see Corollary \ref{cor:marg}).
-For instance, if $(U_1,U_2)\sim C_1$, $(U_3,U_4)\sim C_2$ and the nesting copula in both hierarchical copula models is $C_0$, then in the hierarchical Archimedean copula the margin $(U_1,U_3)$ is distributed according to $C_0$, while in the case of the hierarchical Kendall copula this marginal distribution has to obtained using integration as in Expression \eqref{eq:bivmarg}.
-Figure \ref{fig:contarch} illustrates the marginal density of $(U_1,U_3)$ in the case that all copulas are Gumbel.
-Clearly, the difference between the distributions is minor.
-Note that in the example the parameters of the cluster copulas are larger than that of the nesting copula as required for the hierarchical Archimedean copula to yield a valid multivariate distribution.
-This is however not needed for the hierarchical Kendall copula.
+In contrast to hierarchical Archimedean copulas, multivariate margins of hierarchical Kendall copulas are however not directly available (see Corollary \ref{cor:marg}).
+For instance, if $(U_1,U_2)^\prime\sim C_1$, $(U_3,U_4)^\prime\sim C_2$ and the nesting copula in both hierarchical copula models is $C_0$, then in the hierarchical Archimedean copula the margin $(U_1,U_3)^\prime$ is distributed according to $C_0$, while in the case of the hierarchical Kendall copula this marginal distribution has to be obtained using integration as in Equation \eqref{eq:bivmarg}.